Sultans TrailFrom Vienna to Istanbul

 The Sultans Trail offers a relatively easy hiking trail through south-eastern Europe.
 It follows the traditional routes: the rivers.
 The beautiful valleys of the Danube, the Morava in Serbia, and the Maritza and Arda in Bulgaria provide the landscape through which the Sultans Trail finds its course between Vienna to Istanbul.

-The Sultans Trail offers 2.200km of hiking divided into 115 stages of approximately 20-30km each.
-No special skills are required nor any special gear.
+The Sultans Trail is a 2.500km hiking trail, divided into 115 stages of approximately 20-30km each.
+No special skills are required, nor any special gear.
 Lodging is generally available, the food is good and the weather agreeable, when you avoid the summer and deep winter.

 Thank you so much for this wonderful ‘cultural adventure’ throughout half of Europe!
 Amazing!